-Ilana Szobel is Assistant Professor of Modern Hebrew Literature on the Joseph H. and Belle R. Braun Chair.
-She received her doctorate in January 2008 from the Skirball Department of Hebrew and Judaic Studies at New York University.
-Her dissertation won the 2007 Ben Halpern Award for Best Dissertation from the Association for Israel Studies.
+Ilana Szobel is Assistant Professor of Modern Hebrew Literature on the Joseph H. and Belle R. Braun Chair in the Near Eastern and Judaic Studies department.
 Her scholarly interests encompass a broad range of issues regarding identity with a particular sensitivity to cultural, political, and social processes of inclusion and exclusion.
 In her teaching, she underlines challenges posed by feminism, war and peace, the Holocaust, family structure, economic and cultural dislocation as compelling entry points for students to engage Israeli society and culture.
-She reaches into personal and collective traumatic experiences which have left an indelible mark on Israeli culture as a way to open up and recast Israel’s conflicted history.
-She adroitly draws upon an impressive variety of conceptual paradigms: psychoanalytic and feminist theories of trauma, witness theory, memory studies, and film theories.
+Her most recent courses taught include Minorities and Others in Israeli Literature and Culture; Israeli Literature and Film in Translation; and Love, Sex, and Power in Israeli Culture.